The Convergence of Music, Technology, and Liberal Arts

-For information on the University’s General Studies requirements, visit the General Studies home page.
+For information on the University’s Core Curriculum requirements, visit the Core Curriculum home page.

 Our students have the opportunity to work with guest artists, engineers, producers, music business owners, and many other industry professionals.
 Below is a list of a few of the guests that have spoken or worked with our MPRA majors on campus.
 Many others have spoken with our students remotely through video chats.

 Songwriter for artists such as Glen Campbell, Diana Ross & the Supremes, Frank Sinatra, Barbara Streisand, The Temptations, Cher, Judy Collins, Linda Ronstadt, The Everly Brothers, Amy Grant, Kenny Rogers, Carly Simon, Josh Groban, and more.